What is a Congregational Assistant?

 talents of the worker.
 Some of the areas of service that assistants have been

-ministry, adult spiritual growth, assimilation, visitation ministry, mentoring
+ministry, adult spiritual growth, assimilation, visitation ministry, and mentoring

 and coordinating volunteers.